ohmp/james-project/src/homepage/_posts/2018-06-06-linagora-june-nl.markdown

 We have to work on some specific features to make James easier to adopt for large organizations.

-# What was achieved in may
+# What was achieved in May

 ## Notifications when soon over quota